7 Fantastic Small Business Saturday Ideas for 2020

 In 2014, American Express, which trademarked SBS, promoted it across social media and encouraged participation everywhere.

-You can reach your customers on SBS in dozens of ways, but these are the most effective:
+You can reach your customers on SBS in dozens of ways, but these seven Small Business Saturday ideas are the most effective:

 1. Show your similarities with the local community